There is tremendous variety among Georgia's forty-odd lakes.

 Or lake lovers can visit High Falls Lake, just 45 minutes from Macon.

-The vast majority of Georgia's population lives only minutes from a Georgia lake, and the tens of thousands of miles of shoreline along Georgia lakes offers almost unlimited opportunity for the weekend lake enthusiast and the empty-nester alike.
+The state's tens of thousands of miles of shoreline along its lakes offer almost unlimited opportunity for the weekend lake enthusiast and the empty-nester both.

 For any style of living, there's a piece of land on a Georgia lake for you.